-The U.S. unemployment rate edged down to 9.1 percent in July from 9.2 percent in June, after ticking up for three consecutive months through June, the Labor Department reported on Friday.
+The U.S. unemployment rate edged down to 9.1% in July 2011 from 9.2% in June, after ticking up for three consecutive months through June, the Labor Department reported on Friday.

-The nonfarm sector added 117,000 new jobs across the country last month, far short of the 200,000 monthly level that economists believe robust enough to slash the unemployment rate over the long run, but still offered some hope to investors after a plunge of the Wall Street on Thursday.
+The nonfarm sector added 117,000 new jobs across the country last month, far short of the 200,000 monthly level that economists believe robust enough to slash the unemployment rate over the long run.
+Still, it offered some hope to investors after a plunge of the Wall Street on Thursday.

-House Majority Leader Eric Cantor on Friday said that the unemployment remained still horribly high, and the government should endeavor to make it easy for businesses' expansion and hiring.
+House Majority Leader Eric Cantor (R-Va.) on Friday said that the unemployment remained horribly high, and the government should endeavor to make it easy for businesses to expand and hire.

-The decline in the unemployment rate from 9.2 percent to 9.1 percent was entirely due to a drop in labor force participation rate, not an increase in the share of workers with jobs, said Heidi Shierholz, an economist with the Washington-based Economic Policy Institute.
+The decline in the unemployment rate was entirely due to a drop in labor-force participation rate, not an increase in the share of workers with jobs, said Heidi Shierholz, an economist with the Washington-based Economic Policy Institute.

-The total number of unemployed Americans stood at 13.9 million, still almost double the level prior to the recession.
-In July, the number of long-term unemployed who have been jobless for at least 27 weeks stood at 6.2 million, accounting for 44.4 percent of the total unemployed, not far off a record high of 45.6 percent in May 2010, evidence of a still bleak job market.
+The total number of unemployed Americans stood at 13.9 million, still almost double the level before the recession.
+In July, the number of long-term unemployed who have been jobless for at least 27 weeks stood at 6.2 million, accounting for 44.4% of the total unemployed, not far off a record high of 45.6% in May 2010, evidence of a still bleak job market.

-"While the better-than-expected report is welcome news, the unemployment rate remains unacceptably high and faster growth is needed to replace the jobs lost in the downturn," Chairman of the Council of Economic Advisers Austan Goolsbee, said on Friday on the White House blog.
+"While the better-than-expected report is welcome news, the unemployment rate remains unacceptably high, and faster growth is needed to replace the jobs lost in the downturn," Austan Goolsbee, chairman of the Council of Economic Advisers, said Friday on the White House blog.

-Bipartisan action is needed to help the private sector and the economy grow, including measures to extend both the payroll tax cut and unemployment insurance, as well as passing the pending free trade agreements, the patent reform bill and an infrastructure bill to create badly needed jobs, urged Goolsbee, Obama's top economic adviser.
+Bipartisan action is needed to help the private sector and the economy grow, including measures to extend both the payroll tax cut and unemployment insurance, as well as passing the pending free-trade agreements, the patent reform bill and an infrastructure bill to create badly needed jobs, urged Goolsbee, President Barack Obama's top economic adviser.

-With the U.S. economic growth staying in low gear in the first half of this year, the economy did not produce enough jobs to put a dent in the large inventory of unemployed workers.
+With the U.S. economic growth staying in low gear in the first half of this year, the economy did not produce enough jobs to dent the large inventory of unemployed workers.

 Although the department upwardly revised the newly added jobs in May and June, there are merely 72,000 jobs added per month on average from May to July.

-Businesses added 154,000 jobs across different sectors in July, but governments cut 37,000 jobs last month due to spending cuts.
+Businesses added 154,000 jobs across different sectors in July, but governments cut 37,000 jobs last month because of spending cuts.

-Obama said on Friday that his "singular focus" now is to jumpstart the nation's job creation and economic growth, as he has cranked up his reelection bid.
+Obama said Friday that his "singular focus" now is to jump-start the nation's job creation and economic growth, as he has cranked up his reelection bid.

 White House figures revealed that around 1 million U.S. veterans were unemployed as of June.

-The U.S. labor market is now 11.1 million jobs below the level needed to restore the pre-recession unemployment rate of 5 percent in December 2007.
-To get back to the pre-recession unemployment rate by the middle of 2014, the nation needs to add roughly 400,000 jobs every single month between now and then, Shierholz contended.
+The U.S. labor market is now 11.1 million jobs below the level needed to restore the pre-recession unemployment rate of 5% in December 2007.
+To get back to the pre-recession unemployment rate by the middle of 2014, the nation needs to add roughly 400,000 jobs every month between now and then, Shierholz said.